moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 ## Coalesce

-The pipe operator (|) used within brackets allows you to coalesce multiple candidates for a path segment.
-The first field that exists and has a non-null value will be selected:
+The pipe operator (`|`), when used within brackets, enables coalescing of multiple candidates for a path segment.
+The first field that exists and contains a non-null value is selected.

 ```yaml
 root.new_doc.type = this.thing.(article | comment | this).type